IvanGodPro24/moneyg-01-front/README.md

-# 💰 MoneyG Frontend
+# Money Guard Frontend

-**MoneyG** is a single-page web application (SPA) for personal finance management.
-It allows users to track incomes and expenses, analyze statistics, and manage their balance.
-The project is built using React and Vite for high performance and a smooth development experience.
+**MoneyG** is a single-page application (SPA) for managing personal finances.
+It allows users to track income and expensess, view analytics, manage their balance, and apply filters and sorting to transactions.
+The project is built with **React**, **Vite**, and **Redux Toolkit** for high performance and a smooth development experience.

 ## 🚀 Demo